 If you are likely to be facing problems sticking to the payment deadlines, the most helpful route is to let the HMRC know in advance.
 With a number of policies being announced every day to relax the rules a little, it may be to your advantage that they are aware of your problem.
 If you do come under the radar, you will have documented communication to show in order to mitigate any penalties later.
 Want to know how to contact HMRC?
 Get in touch with us and we can guide you.

-What am I to do if I have already received an assessment or notice from the HMRC?
+What will I do if I have already received an assessment or notice from the HMRC?

 There is no need to panic.
 Firstly, check if you can appeal for a change or waiver within the specified time limit.
 Usually, it is 30 days, but your letter should give you more clarity on this.
-Automated systems generate penalties that the authorities may not strictly adhere to, given the current situation.
+Given the current situation, automated systems generate penalties that the authorities may not strictly adhere to.

 How can I appeal?